kasemir/phoebus-doc/source/intro.rst

  * Prefer core Java functionality over external libraries whenever possible:
    Java FX as already mentioned,
-   Java 9 modules for bundling,
    SPI for locating extensions,
-   java.util for logging and preferences, ...
+   java.util for logging and preferences.
+   In the future, we may also use the module mechanism introduced in Java 9 for bundling.

- * Reduce build system complexity, fetching external dependencies in one initial step, then supporting a fully standalone, reproducible build process.
+ * Reduce build system complexity, fetching external dependencies in one initial step, then supporting a fully standalone, reproducible build process, allowing multiple build methods instead of being restricted to one.

 For more, see https://docs.google.com/document/d/11W52PRlsRjpIvP81HxUxxR9g180DHDByCohYQ9TQv7U